Restorative Practice in Gloucestershire

 What's currently happening in Gloucestershire?

 After a lot of engagement activity in 2016, we are piloting restorative practice in a range of settings in Gloucestershire.
+See our latest newsletter for more information.

 This pilot will introduce restorative practices into leadership, curriculum, learning and student behaviour.
 It will aim to strengthen a sense of community and accountability, develop skills for learning, reduce disruptive behaviours and lead to increased attendance and reduced exclusions.